-Credit Risk
+Credit risk

 The Company is exposed to credit risk on derivative financial instruments arising from the potential for counterparties to default on their contractual obligations.
 The Company mitigates this risk by limiting counterparties to highly rated financial institutions and by continuously monitoring their creditworthiness.
 The Company's exposure to credit loss and market risk will vary over time as a function of currency exchange rates.
 The Company measures its counterparty credit exposure as a percentage of the total fair value of the applicable derivative instruments.
 Where the net fair value of derivative instruments with any counterparty is negative, the Company deems the credit exposure to that counterparty to be nil.
-As at February 28, 2017, the maximum credit exposure to a single counterparty, measured as a percentage of the total fair value of derivative instruments with net unrealized gains, was 100% (February 29, 2016 - 82%; February 28, 2015 - 47%).
-As at February 28, 2017, the Company had a total credit risk exposure across all counterparties with outstanding or unsettled foreign exchange derivative instruments of nil on a notional value of \$24 million (February 29, 2016 - \$1 million total credit risk exposure on a notional value of \$291 million).
+As at February 28, 2018, the maximum credit exposure to a single counterparty, measured as a percentage of the total fair value of derivative instruments with net unrealized gains, was nil (February 28, 2017 - 100%; February 29, 2016 - 82%).
+As at February 28, 2018, the Company had a total credit risk exposure across all counterparties with outstanding or unsettled foreign exchange derivative instruments of nil on a notional value of nil (February 28, 2017 - total credit risk exposure of nil on a notional value of \$24 million).

 The Company maintains Credit Support Annexes ("CSAs") with several of its counterparties.
 These CSAs require the outstanding net position of all contracts be made whole by the paying or receiving of collateral to or from the counterparties on a daily basis, subject to exposure and transfer thresholds.
-As at February 28, 2017, the Company had no collateral posted to or held with counterparties (February 29, 2016 - \$2 million of collateral posted).
+As at February 28, 2018, the Company had \$1 million in collateral posted with counterparties (February 28, 2017 - no collateral posted or held).

 The Company is exposed to market and credit risk on its investment portfolio.
 The Company reduces this risk by investing in liquid, investment grade securities and by limiting exposure to any one entity or group of related entities.
-As at February 28, 2017, no single issuer represented more than 18% of the total cash, cash equivalents and investments (February 29, 2016 - no single issuer represented more than 17% of the total cash, cash equivalents and investments), and the largest single issuer was the U.S. Department of the Treasury.
+As at February 28, 2018, no single issuer represented more than 19% of the total cash, cash equivalents and investments (February 28, 2017 - no single issuer represented more than 18% of the total cash, cash equivalents and investments), and the largest single issuer was the U.S. Department of the Treasury.